Irene Zazians: Personal life

 Zazians married twice; first when she was age 16, to Mohammad Asemi, an actor in the Noushin group.
 Asemi was also a poet and a writer and was a member of Tudeh Party of Iran.
 Their marriage was not stable and they got divorced.
 From this marriage, Irene was sometimes called Irene Asemi, her ex-husband's family name.
 After that, she married director and producer, Shahrokh Rafi which also ended in divorce.

 After the Iranian Revolution Irene was banned from performing as an actress, so she travelled to Germany to live with her sister.
 She only stayed there for two years and returned to Iran in 1986.
 During her time in Germany, she had retrained in cosmetology and, after coming back to Iran, she also worked as a beautician.

 Death

-She suffered lung cancer in the last decade of her life.
+Zazians suffered lung cancer in the last decade of her life.
 She had three surgeries and was working less, as recommended by her doctors.
-She died on July 28, 2012 in Tehran.
+She died on July 28, 2012, in Tehran.
 She is buried in the Armenian cemetery in Khavaran road in southeast Tehran.